Hornbill-Docs/esp-config/esp-config/organizational-data/sites.md

 layout: article-toc
 ---
 # Sites
 Sites can be configured to reflect the different physical locations that exist within an organization.
+Sites are locations that generally have a street address or an identifiable location on a map.
+Sites can be used to identify offices around the world or buildings within a single location.

 ## Topics covered
 * How sites are used